Brittaney-Everitt/Deep_Learning_Final/README.md

 This repository is written by Brittaney Everitt (student number 10211957) for the final project in CISC 867 Deep Learning.

+## Repository Details

+**EDF directory** → Full frame cytology smears from the Cervix93 Cytology dataset.
+This dataset is from the following Github: https://github.com/parham-ap/cytology_dataset.
+It contains 93 real extended depth of field images (at 40x magnification) of size 1280x960 pixels.
+The manually marked nuclei coordinates are recorded in a csv file for each image in the dataset.

 ## Requirements

 MATLAB version R2020b Update 2 (or a more recent version) is needed to run the image pre-processing.